open-telemetry/opentelemetry-dotnet-instrumentation/docs/README.md

 Instrumenting [`self-contained`](https://learn.microsoft.com/en-us/dotnet/core/deploying/#publish-self-contained)
 applications is going to be supported through [NuGet packages](./internal/using-the-nuget-packages.md).
-Note that a `self-contained` applications is automatically generated in .NET 7.0 whenever the `dotnet publish` or `dotnet build` command is used with a Runtime Identifier (RID) parameter, for example when `-r` or `--runtime` is used when running the command.
+Note that a `self-contained` application is automatically generated in .NET 7.0 whenever the `dotnet publish` or `dotnet build` command is used with a Runtime Identifier (RID) parameter, for example when `-r` or `--runtime` is used when running the command.